 Beginning July 1, 2023, sections 373.811 and 403.067, F.S., prohibit any new conventional OSTDS serving a lot of one acre or less where central sewer is available.
-Within the BMAP area, if central sewer is unavailable on any lot size within the PFA or on lots of one acre or less outside the PFA, then the owner must install a DEP-approved enhanced nutrient-reducing OSTDS that achieves at least 65% nitrogen reduction, or other wastewater system that achieves at least 65% reduction.
-The OSTDS remediation plan pursuant to section 373.807, F.S., was updated in this BMAP iteration to include this additional requirement for new systems.
+Within this BMAP area, if central sewer is unavailable on lots of one acre or less, then the owner must install a DEP-approved enhanced nutrient-reducing OSTDS that achieves at least 65% nitrogen reduction, or other wastewater system that achieves at least 65% reduction.